 Mega Man: The Wily Wars (Mega Drive): An updated re-release of the first three games, with Genesis-quality graphics and sound, as well as a save feature and an all-new "Wily Tower" game.
 Only released in Europe and Japan, although it did get a brief Sega Channel release in the states.

 Mega Man: The Power Battle (Arcade): Mega Man's Arcade debut, basically being a boss rush game.
 First game where Bass and Proto Man are playable.

 Mega Man 2: The Power Fighters (Arcade): Similar to the previous one.
-Only game where Duo is playable.
 Technical debut of Duo, by virtue of Early-Bird Cameo.

 Mega Man & Bass (SNES, GBA): One of the last SNES games ever released.
 First main series game where Bass is playable.
 While the SNES version got stuck in Japan, it did get a GBA port in the US.